iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 Digging and flipping can effectively prepare an area for planting without changing the height, requires no more than a shovel, and has no need for expensive or complicated disposal.
 I used this method to prepare some of our side beds, and will discuss it more there.

-An alternative to the shovel is a grub hoe (a tool similar to the average garden hoe except bigger, tougher, andmeaner).
+An alternative to the shovel is a grub hoe (a tool similar to the average garden hoe except bigger, tougher, and meaner).
 Rather than cutting out pieces of turf, with a grub hoe you move in a line, chopping out chunks of turf as you go.
 Once you get into a rhythm, you can cut up a lot of area very quickly, much faster than with a shovel.
 If you're removing the material, you will still have to come back through with a shovel or your hands to pick up the pieces and chuck them in the wheelbarrow.